MV011/test-travel-search-playwright-ts/README.md

 ## Quickstart

-After installation, run the following:
+After installation, run the following.
+Will generate tests and execute them for all UI tests.

 ```bash
 npm run test:ui